casper-network/docs-archive/workflow/transfer-workflow.rst

     </details>

 |
-The query responds with more information about the transfer we conducted: its deploy hash, the account which executed the transfer, the source and target purses, and the target account.
+The query responds with more information about the transfer we conducted: its deploy hash, the account which executed the transfer, the source, and target purses, and the target account.
 Using this additional information, we can verify that our transfer was executed successfully.